OpenJML/openjml.github.io/tutorial/ArithmeticModes.md

 such uses are less common.
 Thus JML is designed to, by default, warn about potential overflows in Java code.

-On the other hand, readers of specifications generally interpret them as mathematical---that is, that specifications use infinite precision arithmetic.[^1]
+On the other hand, readers of _specifications_ generally interpret expressions as mathematical---that is, that specifications use infinite precision arithmetic.[^1]

 [^1]: These design elements of JML arise from the research work in Chalin, P.: Logical foundations of program assertions: What do practitioners want?
 In: Pro-ceedings of the 3rd International Conference on Software Engineering and Formal Method(SEFM).
 IEEE Computer Society, Los Alamitos, California (2005).

 Consequently, JML defines three *arithmetic modes* (for integer arithmetic):

-* Java mode: arithmetic behaves precisely as in Java, with silent warp-around of operations
+* Java mode: arithmetic behaves precisely as in Java, with silent wrap-around of overflowing and underflowing operations
 * Safe mode: the results of arithmetic operations are the same as in Java mode, but verification errors are issued if the operation may overflow
-* Math (bigint) mode: Values and operations are in mathematical arithmetic.
+* Math (bigint) mode: Values and operations are in mathematical arithmetic---values are unbounded and so there is no over/underflow.

 The default is *safe mode* for expressions in Java code and *math mode* for expressions in specifications.
 There are ways to specify the mode to be used,